Jiaozhou Bay: History

 The area became widely known to Europeans after the German Empire in March 1898 concluded a lease with the Qing government of China.
-Though this lease, the area was transferred to German rule on a 99-year lease (or until 1997, as the British did in Hong Kong's New Territories and as the French did in Kouang-Tchéou-Wan), and it became known as the Kiautschou Bay concession.
-The village of Tsingtau became the German colony of Tsingtau, and the area became a focus for German commercial development in China, while for the Imperial German Navy it was the base for their Far East Squadron.
+Through this lease, the area was transferred to German rule on a 99-year lease (or until 1997, as the British did in Hong Kong's New Territories and as the French did in Kouang-Tchéou-Wan), and it became known as the Kiautschou Bay concession.
+The village of Tsingtau became the German colony of Tsingtau, and the area became a focus for German commercial development in China, while for the Imperial German Navy it was the base for their East Asia Squadron.

 Because of land speculation in Germany's African colonies, a land value tax was introduced as the only tax in the colony.
 It was a great success, bringing wealth quite rapidly to the colony and also financial stability.
 The colony was the only government authority ever to exclusively rely on the single tax on land value, and is used as an academic case study to this day about the viability of such a tax system.
 The German colony also issued currency.

 With the outbreak of World War I, the Republic of China cancelled the Kiautschou lease with the German Empire.
 This came into force on 23 August 1914, the day of Japan's declaration of war on Germany, after a Japanese ultimatum for unconditional German evacuation of the colony had expired.
 Following a two month military siege by British and Japanese forces, the colony was forced to surrender.
 It was then occupied by the British and Japanese.

 The Republic of China declared war on Imperial Germany on 14 August 1917, since as a member of the victorious allies, China fully expected the former German colony would be returned to them.
 Instead, the Treaty of Versailles acceded to Japanese demands at the Paris Peace Conference and assigned all former German Pacific territories and islands north of the equator to Japan, including Jiaozhou Bay.
 This unexpected decision led to China-wide protests known as the "May Fourth Movement", which is now regarded as a significant event of modern Chinese history.
 As a result, the Beiyang government refused to sign the Treaty.

 This situation was known as the "Shandong Problem".
 It eventually was resolved through mediation by the United States, which led to the former colony's return to Chinese sovereignty in February 1922.

 Connection project

 Jiaozhou Bay is situated wholly within the administrative boundaries of Qingdao.
-Counterclockwise, the bordering divisions are Shinan District, Shibei District, Sifang District, Licang District, Chengyang District, Jiaozhou City, Jiaonan City and Huangdao District.
+Counterclockwise, the bordering divisions are Shinan District, Shibei District, Sifang District, Licang District, Chengyang District, Jiaozhou City, Jiaonan City, and Huangdao District.
 The entrance to the bay is 6.17 km wide.
 In 1993, Qingdao City decided to build a traffic corridor for the Jiaozhou Bay region, which includes a tunnel under the inlet and a bridge across Jiaozhou Bay.
-In December 2006 the construction process started with an estimated completion target of 2011.
+The construction started in 2006.
+The bridge and the tunnel were both opened in 2011.